somrajroy/OpenSourceProject-ProductionGradeAnsibleEnviornment/README.md

   $ ansible all -a "cat /etc/os-release" <br/>
   ![image](https://user-images.githubusercontent.com/92582005/208141930-703fad0e-8e51-49c7-b900-05ba0830765c.png) <br/><br/>

-* The enviornment set-up is now set up.
+* The enviornment set-up is now successful.
 The machines can be shut down from virtual box and restarted anytime later.
-More complex ansible automation tasks can be performed in setup as it mimics a production environment with different linux distros. <br/>
+More complex ansible automation tasks (e.g. patching the different servers automatically) can be performed in setup as it mimics a production environment with different linux distros. <br/>